Features – The Sovereign’s Colour

 The origin of military Colours dates from the Middle Ages when each Lord or Baron had his own banner bearing his coat of arms and which was carried at the head of his personal army.
 In Elizabethan times, many infantry captains came from humbler families without personal coats of arms and adopted flags of distinctive coloured patterns which became known as “The Colours”.
 Regimental Colours came into use during the Civil War and were carried on active service until 1881.

-Having been paraded on ????
-Occasions over its 23 year history, the first Sovereign’s Colour was laid up on 28 October 2012 in St Clement Danes Church at a Service organised by the Royal Auxiliary Air Force Foundation and linked to the Consecration of the Roll of Honour .
+Having been paraded on 74 occasions over its 23 year history, the Sovereign’s Colour was laid up on 28 October 2012 in St Clement Danes Church at a Service organised by the Royal Auxiliary Air Force Foundation and linked to the Consecration of the Force’s Roll of Honour.
+A replacement Sovereign’s Colour was presented by Her Majesty The Queen at Royal Air Force Marham on 18 July 2010.